zeppe-lin/pkgsrc-stuff/zaproxy-bin/README.md

     # useradd -G audio,video -U -m zaproxy
     $ xhost +SI:localuser:zaproxy

-If you wish to customize user's gtk themes, see README files of `gtk` and `gtk3` packages.
+If you wish to customize user's GTK+ themes, see README files of `gtk` and `gtk3` packages.

 Use the following wrapper as zaproxy launcher: